 iCloud email is Apple’s cloud-based email solution, and it integrates across all iOS devices.
 For families with iPhones, iPads and OSX computers in their household, iCloud email is a seamless way to easily set up and access email.

 One downside of iCloud mail is that you cannot connect sub-accounts to a primary account and access their iCloud email messages.
-For parents to gain full access to their children’s iCloud email, a shared account is required.
+For parents to gain full access to their children’s iCloud email, a shared account is required to set up iCloud email parental controls.
 Apple’s approach involves limiting options on the child’s device directly, rather than at the account level.

 There are definitely some benefits to the shared account approach.
 This streamlines the process for keeping an eye on email contacts and any messages sent by your children.
 As long as your children have similarly limited access on their iOS and OSX devices, you can feel confident that there aren’t any email activities they can engage in that you won’t be able to access.

-The other option is to connect accounts for children under 13 to a primary account.
+The other iCloud email parental controls option is to connect accounts for children under 13 to a primary account.
 This allows the owner of the primary account to select which applications and services on their iOS or OSX device are open for usage.
 This allows parents to limit or disable iCloud email access, but it does not provide the ability to read messages remotely.

 Two-Factor Authentication for iCloud for iOS